wauk33/MyRepo/react Simple Contacts Editor/README.md

 # Contacts Editor project
-> Contacts editor with add, delete, select and edit functionalities created with React.js and Material UI.
+> Contacts editor with add, delete, select and edit functionalities.
+Created with React.js and Material UI.

 ## General info
 This project is one of my first with use of React framework.
 I'm learning fundametals of React and gradually add new functions.